nuernber/Theia/docs/source/pose.rst

 Perspective Three Point (P3P)
 =============================

-  .. function:: int PoseFromThreePoints(const double image_ray[3 * 3], const double points_3d[3 * 3], double solution_rotations[9 * 4], double solution_translations[3 * 4])

-  .. function:: bool PoseFromThreePoints(const Eigen::Vector3d image_ray[3], const Eigen::Vector3d world_point[3], std::vector<Eigen::Matrix3d>* solution_rotations, std::vector<Eigen::Vector3d>* solution_translations)
+  .. function:: bool PoseFromThreePoints(const Eigen::Vector2d feature_position[3], const Eigen::Vector3d world_point[3], std::vector<Eigen::Matrix3d>* solution_rotations, std::vector<Eigen::Vector3d>* solution_translations)

     Computes camera pose using the three point algorithm and returns all possible solutions (up to 4).
 Follows steps from the paper "A Novel Parameterization of the Perspective-Three-Point Problem for a direct computation of Absolute Camera position and Orientation" by [Kneip]_\.
 This algorithm has been proven to be up to an order of magnitude faster than other methods.
+The output rotation and translation define world-to-camera transformation.

-    ``image_ray``: Normalized image rays corresponding to model points.
+    ``feature_position``: Image points corresponding to model points.
+These should be calibrated image points as opposed to pixel values.

     ``world_point``: 3D location of features.